zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 ## Configuring a REST service for API ML onboarding

 In most cases, the API ML Discovery service, Gateway, and service endpoint addresses are not known at the time of building the service executables.
-Similarly, security material such as certificates, private/public keys, and their corresponding passwords depend on the specific deployment environment, and are not intended to be publicly available.
+Similarly, security material such as certificates, private/public keys, and their corresponding passwords depend on the specific deployment environment, and are not intended to be publicly accessible.
 Therefore, to provide a higher level of flexibility, the _PJE_ implements routines to build service onboarding configuration by locating and loading one or two _YAML_ file sources:

 * **internal _service-configuration.yml_**